Participants in a Student Media Challenge event speak with each another

 The Daily Sun

-The Daily Sun invited some of its most frequent writers of letters to the editor to learn a deep listening technique that is part of SJN’s Complicating the Narratives initiative (https://www.americanpressinstitute.org/publications/articles/how-a-small-town-paper-is-applying-conflict-mediation-skills-to-its-opinion-content/).
+The Daily Sun invited some of its most frequent writers of letters to the editor to learn a deep listening technique that is part of SJN’s Complicating the Narratives initiative (here: https://www.americanpressinstitute.org/publications/articles/how-a-small-town-paper-is-applying-conflict-mediation-skills-to-its-opinion-content/).
 The paper also hosted public tolerance forums and launched a digital public square — all to address what it saw as an increase in vitriol and name-calling on the opinion pages, and foster more productive civil dialogue.
 The result: Digital Editor Julie Hirshan Hart estimated the number of letters to the editor that include personal attacks has dropped by half, engagement is up, and the Sun’s audience has expanded.
 “The past year has brought an underlying goal into clearer focus, to be a place where our communities might turn in their search for solutions to issues that polarize our region,” said Hirshan Hart.

 How solutions journalism works — in Kampala, Uganda